MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DurationPreloadingActivation** - The duration in microseconds from when the user activates a preloaded app to when the boot activity completes.

 - **DurationPreloadingWaitLoop** - The duration in microseconds that the app sits waiting for activation by the user after preloading.

+- **DurationSecondaryHandOff** - The time taken by the secondary instance of the app to complete the handoff to the preloaded primary instance.

 - **DurationUntilMso20Initialization** - The duration in microseconds it took between when the Office process was initialized and mso20win32client.dll was loaded.